Troubleshooting

 If the agent is running, this command output should contain is running

 .
-Otherwise, try restarting the agent with this command as root:
+Otherwise, try starting the agent with this command as root:

 # service procustodibus-agent start Starting procustodibus_agent.